mdedetrich/sbt-apache-sonatype/README.md

   Projects](https://incubator.apache.org/) or other exceptions, see https://incubator.apache.org/policy/incubation.html#disclaimers.
 * `apacheSonatypeCredentialsProvider`: How to resolve the Apache Maven Nexus credentials.
-Defaults to `CredentialProvider.Environment` which is typically how it's passed in for Github actions however this can be overridden if you want to define how to resolve credentials (see the `CredentialsProvider` trait).
+Defaults to `CredentialProvider.Environment` which is typically how it's passed in for GitHub actions however this can be overridden if you want to define how to resolve credentials (see the `CredentialsProvider` trait).
 * `apacheSonatypeCredentialsLogLevel`: The log level to be used when logging about potential problems in resolving credentials, defaults to `Level.Debug`.
 If you are trying to diagnose issues with resolving credentials then increase